enkidevs/curriculum/python-data-analysis/python-data-analysis-core/introduction/README.md

-name: Introduction To Data Analysis with Python
+name: Introduction

-description: Learn about analyzing data using Python.
+description: Learn how to analyze data using Python.

 insights:
   - brief-introduction-to-data-analysis